natter1/pyansystools/README.rst

 .. code:: python

-    import pyansys
-    from pyansystools.geo2d import Geometry2d, Point2D, Rectangle
+    mapdl = pyansys.Mapdl()
+    geometry = Geometry2d(mapdl)
+    # or with optional parameters:
-    geometry = Geometry2d()
+    geometry = Geometry2d(mapdl, rotation_angle=0.5, destination=Point2D(0, 1))

     # following methods do not change already created data inside ANSYS
     geometry.set_rotation(radians=1.0)
     geometry.set_rotation_in_degree(degrees=20.0)
     geometry.set_destination(point=Point2D(2, -3))

-    geometry.create()  # this creates the keypoints, lines and areas in ANSYS
+    geometry.create()  # this creates the keypoints, lines and areas in ANSYS.
+    # Note: Geometry2d does not implement create(), but enforces this method to all subclasses
     # Warning: Changes to geometry won't be transfered to ANSYS after this call.
-    # If you call create() a second time, a new geometry is created!
+    # If you call create() a second time, a new geometry or an error is created!

     # Beware!
-Some APDL-functions change keypoint numbers.
+Some APDL functions change keypoint numbers.
     # In current version, Geometry2D is not updated automatically.
+    # Make sure to use below methods/attributes before such changes.

     geometry.keypoints  # list of ANSYS keypoint numbers geometry.lines  # lit of ANSYS line numbers geometry.areas  # list of ANSYS area numbers